DylanJoo/dylanjoo.github.io/_pages/about.md

     * Financial report analysis
     * Domain-specific applications (adaptation)

-Also, I have worked on some topics less related or un-related to NLP and IR
+Also, I have worked on some topics less related to NLP and IR
 1. Recommender systems
     * Faster recommendation via clustered user-item interactions
     * News recommendation with dense retrieval